Curriculum

 Algebra I (1 credit) - Algebra I forms the foundation for the study of mathematics in high school.
 Students develop an understanding of fundamental algebraic properties and constantly review the operations of the real number system.
 Students develop good problem solving and communication skills as they learn to separate a difficult problem into manageable steps using clear mathematical language and notation.
 The first semester is a thorough treatment of linear functions, while in the second semester quadratic and other polynomials are addressed.
 Computers and calculators are used as tools to explore the world of mathematics.
 Required calculator: Texas Instruments TI- 30XS MultiView scientific calculator.

 Geometry (1 credit) - The focus of geometry is the properties of plane geometric figures: triangles, circles, parallelograms, and other polygons.
-Formulas for areas and volumes of geometric figures are developed and applied.
-Emphasis is placed on the discovery of geometric relationships in the physical world.
-Though formal proof is not emphasized, students will learn to write simple proofs involving congruence and similarity.
+Skills in logic and argumentation are developed via a thorough exploration of geometric proof.
+Concepts are reinforced and expanded through numeric and algebraic applications of theorems and postulates.
 An introduction to geometric probability may also be included.
 Enrolling students must have completed Algebra I. Required calculator: Texas Instruments TI-Nspire (not TI-Nspire CAS).

 Honors Geometry (1 credit) - The Honors Geometry course provides a rigorous study of Euclidean and non-Euclidean Geometries using algebra and logic.
 The course emphasizes deductive reasoning and proof, as well as coordinate geometry and algebraic verification.
 After learning the basic definitions, students study parallel lines, triangles, polygons, circles, and polyhedra.
 Also included are studies in congruence, similarity, area and volume, probability, and constructions.
 Students will use geometry computer software and their TI-Nspire calculators as an aid in discovering and conjecturing about geometric relationships.
 Enrolling students must have completed 8th Grade Algebra I with an average of at least 90% (or Hon Alg I with 80%).
 Required calculator: Texas Instruments TI-Nspire (not TI-Nspire CAS).